ubaldot/defrecs/README.md

 The structure of each example is always the same: you have an `application` folder that contains a selection of application components, and a `platform` folder that contains platform components.
-Among other things, the platform components are in charge of wrapping the HAL of a specific vendor. **HAL shall not be used in application components.**
+Among other things, the platform components are in charge of wrapping the HAL of a specific vendor.

 Then, you have a `utils` folder that contains a number of utilities (like for example the `ftoa` used to convert floats into ASCII in embedded systems, etc.).

 You have a `contrib` folder that you can ignore as it contains helpers from third-parties, for example for accessing